jmcerrejon/misapuntesde/src/2024/06/how_i_use_ai_as_developer_today.md

 You have at _Medium_ a specific topic about it that you can find [here](https://medium.com/tag/ai-agent).
 For reference, the [AgentGPT](https://github.com/reworkd/AgentGPT) project is a good example of what I’m talking about.

 If you don’t have time to spend programming these types of agents, your solution may be to use _LLM Pipelines_, which is a service that allows you to create AI agents without having to program.
 Check out [this article](https://towardsdatascience.com/you-dont-need-an-llm-agent-333bf0eb1019) called _You Don’t Need an LLM Agent_.

+Did you hear about Atomic Agents?
+They are a new type of AI agent that can be used to automate tasks in a more efficient way.
+You can find more information about them [here in Medium](https://generativeai.pub/forget-langchain-crewai-and-autogen-try-this-framework-and-never-look-back-e34e0b6c8068) or in the [official site](https://atomicagents.io).

+Today I discover [SWE Development Kit (swekit)](https://docs.composio.dev/swekit/introduction).
+It's a powerful framework for building Software Engineering agents using _Composio’s tooling ecosystem_.
+It provides tools like _Github, Repo Indexing, Repo Search, File Manager, Shell Manager,_ and more.
+It's a good choice if you want to build your own AI agents.

 ## As a learning tool